abdel-elsayed/Maze-Runner/README.md

 # Maze-Runner
-This JavaFX Maze-Runner game is a class project from CSC330 Object Oriented Programming at CUNY-College of Staten Island.
+JavaFX game is a class project from CSC330 Object Oriented Programming at CUNY-College of Staten Island.

 # Authors
 * [Abdelrahman Elsayed](https://github.com/abdel-elsayed)